NY Congressman Seen As Favorite To Become Dems' Congressional Leader After Pelosi Departure

-The next House Minority Leader will most likely hail from New York, WNBC reports.
+The next House Minority Leader will most likely hail from New York, according to multiple reports.

 Democratic Rep. Hakeem Jeffries, who represents the state’s 8th Congressional District covering eastern Brooklyn and southwestern Queens, is widely viewed as the favorite to succeed California Rep. Nancy Pelosi, who announced Thursday, Nov.
-17, that she would not seek a party leadership role in the next Congress, the outlet reports.
+17, that she would not seek a party leadership role in the next Congress.

 Jeffries, age 52, was elected to Congress in 2012 after previously serving in the New York State Assembly since 2007, representing the 57th Assembly District.
 He has chaired the House Democratic Caucus since 2019.